Applications of PM2.5 Sensors

 Wind Direction Sensor

-In recent years, air quality has become a topic of increasing concern worldwide.
+In recent years, air quality has become a growing concern around the world.
 PM2.5 is fine dust that is 2.5 micrometers wide or smaller.
-It has gained attention because it can harm human health.
-PM2.5 sensors are important tools for detecting and monitoring this pollutant.
-Many different fields use them.

 1. Environmental Monitoring